sahlet-official/selfdev/Documentation/FOUNDATION.md

    - To understand whether all the actions of a person are dictated by his needs, or whether he can do something just like that.
    - Is it possible to do a big deal without ambition, what motivates people in this case, what needs do they satisfy.
    - What is better to use as a motivation and what is better to not use as a motivation.
+   - Awareness of what skills exist and what I need (which ones I want to develop, the skill-building process is also important when deciding on the need for a skill because maybe you don't want to make the process happen).
 3. Health
    - Set up processes for maintaining physical and mental health and system of crisis prevention.
    - Develop and integrate behavior templates that will allow me to maintain health and mental clarity.